Dear all, the December 7th newsletter about soil preparation contains an incorrect link. The article about soil preparation can be found

 -

-- Legumes: peas , snow peas and broad beans when it remains too cold or damp for too long (especially in wet clay soil it is not possible to sow so early).
+- Legumes: peas , snow peas and broad beans when it remains too cold or too damp for too long (especially in wet clay soil it is not possible to sow so early).

 Water pots quickly and efficiently